• Skip to main content

 You can reserve a spot for your trip to the Narrows on the Calendar Reservation System.
 Please note that calendar reservations are not permits.

-Once you have secured a calendar reservation, you must pick up your permit at either the Zion Canyon or Kolob Canyons Visitor Center before beginning their trip.
+Once you have secured a calendar reservation, you must pick up your permit at either the Zion Canyon or Kolob Canyons Visitor Center before beginning your trip.

 Calendar reservations can be made online during a three-month time frame.
 On the fifth day of every month at 10:00 am MT, reservations for trips a month out become available.